 It’s a lot more difficult for people to ignore you on the phone.
-Once you make the call and get them on the phone, it’s easier for you to reel them into a conversation.
-Making the cold call allows you to get one step ahead because they don’t know who is calling them, so they will at the very least answer the phone rather than shut you down before you even make the call.
+Once you make the call and get them on the phone, it’s a more effective way to reel them into a conversation.
+Making the cold call allows you to get one step ahead because they don’t know who is calling them, so they will, at the very least, answer the phone rather than shut you down before you even make the call.

 Direct Communication is Easier

-With a phone call however, people can clearly get a feel for your emotion just by the tone of your voice.
+With a phone call, however, people can get a feel for your emotions just by the tone of your voice.
 Cold calling offers a softer approach and leads to a better conversation.

 It Gives the Lead Options